react-native-maps/react-native-maps/docs/installation.md

   from there you will see a button to update it (do not search within the Play Store).

-That's it, you made it! :+1:
+### Using the new Google Maps Renderer

-## Using the new Google Maps Renderer
+A new renderer for Google Maps on Android will become the default through a progressive rollout starting in June 2022 at the earliest.
+(Read more about it [here](https://developers.google.com/maps/documentation/android-sdk/renderer))

-As of version 18.0.0 of the Maps SDK for Android an upgraded map renderer is available.
-All of its improvements can be found [here](https://developers.google.com/maps/documentation/android-sdk/renderer).
-The new renderer will become the default through a progressive rollout starting in June 2022 at the earliest.
+react-native-maps added support for the new renderer in v0.31.0.

 To opt in to the new renderer add the following code in your entry file (e.g. App.js):